buhrmi/buhrmi/README.md

 Another one is [VIBE](https://vibe.buhrmi.de), a music festival brand for electronic dance music.

-Oh, and if you like IRL jungling streams, please come over to my [Twitch channel](https://twitch.com/therealbuhrmi).
+Oh, and if you like IRL jungling streams, please subscribe to my [channel](https://twitch.com/therealbuhrmi) 😅

 ## Projects